aneoconsulting/ArmoniK/infrastructure/docs/all-in-one-deploy.md

   ./deploy-dev-test-infra.sh -m redeploy-armonik
   ```

-If you want to destroy each resource independently:
+If You want to destroy each resource independently:

 - To destroy storage:
   ```bash